huynhduc0/exchange-ws/README.md

 1. **Initial Deployment**: The stable version of the application is deployed using the `rollout-stable.yaml` configuration.
 2. **Canary Deployment**: A new version is deployed as a canary using the `rollout-canary.yaml` configuration.
 Traffic is gradually shifted to the canary version based on the defined steps.
-3. **Monitoring**: The performance and health of the canary version are monitored using Grafana and Istio metrics.
+3. **Monitoring and Grafana Dashboard**: The performance and health of the canary version are monitored using Grafana and Istio metrics.

 ![Rollout Event](./image/rollout%20events.png)